somaditya/mflix-js/README.rst

   node -v

-This should print out the version of ``node`` you currently have - we recommend using version 10 or later, so this command should print something like ``v10.x``.
+This should print out the version of ``node`` you currently have - we recommend using the latest Long Term Support version, currently 10.16.3, so this command should print something like ``v10.16.3``.

 Once ``npm`` is installed, you can install the MFlix dependencies by running the following command from the **mflix-js** directory: